ammarelriyali/RepoRadar/README.md

 ## Project Overview

 Welcome to the RepoRader iOS project repository!
-AlPrimeCap is application for view repositories.
+RepoRader is application for view repositories on Github.
 ## Project Folder Structure

 The project follows a structured organization to ensure maintainability and scalability.
 Below is an overview of the main folders in the project: